 12. Does the block infill improve stability, and if so, how?
 Top of page

 Gravel is heavier than garden soil and will also interlock the blocks better on the vertical plane, thus gravel infill improves stability considerably.
 Refer also to answer 13.
+13. How do Terraforce retaining blocks interlock?
+Top of page

 On the horizontal plane, the blocks interlock via the convex and concave shape of blocks that interact with one another.
 On the vertical plane, interlocking strength is gained by the block infill which functions like an interlocking core.
 Infill materials such as coarse gravel or concrete obviously have a higher core strength than sand or garden soil.
 No pins or interlocking lips are involved that might interfere with versatility in alignment and inclination.
+(From 55˚ to near vertical)

 14. Do the retaining blocks have to be packed staggered, like brickwork?
 Top of page